-If a class of reset rate notes is denominated in U.S. Dollars during the then-current reset period and will continue to be denominated in U.S. Dollars during the immediately following reset period, on the Remarketing Terms Determination Date, the remarketing agents, in consultation with the administrator, will establish the related All-Hold Rate.
+If a class of reset rate notes is denominated in U.S. Dollars during the thencurrent reset period and will continue to be denominated in U.S. Dollars during the immediately following reset period, on the Remarketing Terms Determination Date, the remarketing agents, in consultation with the administrator, will establish the related All-Hold Rate.
 In this event, on or before the Notice Date, the applicable reset rate noteholders will have the option to deliver a Hold Notice, in the absence of which their reset rate notes will be deemed to have been tendered.
 See "-Tender of Reset Rate Notes; Remarketing Procedures" below.
-If a class of reset rate notes either is in foreign exchange mode during the then-current reset period or will be reset into foreign exchange mode on the immediately following reset date, the applicable reset rate noteholders will be deemed to have tendered their reset rate notes on the related reset date (including on each initial reset date), regardless of any desire by such reset rate noteholders to retain their ownership, and no All-Hold Rate will be applicable.
+If a class of reset rate notes either is in foreign exchange mode during the thencurrent reset period or will be reset into foreign exchange mode on the immediately following reset date, the applicable reset rate noteholders will be deemed to have tendered their reset rate notes on the related reset date (including on the related initial reset date with respect to at least the class A-4 notes and the class A-8 notes), regardless of any desire by such reset rate noteholders to retain their ownership, and no All-Hold Rate will be applicable.